JoshuaRully/expense-tracker/README.md

 # Preview

-### Browse SpaceX launches and check out their respective details!
+### Add and delete your expenses and access them from any device using a cloud MongoDB!
 !["Preview"](https://github.com/JoshuaRully/expense-tracker/blob/main/gifs/preview.gif?raw=true)

 # Dependencies